Arnauld/yamex/specs.md

 The orders already present in the order book are always executed at their specified limit price.
 Price improvements for orders in the order book are only possible during an auction process - opening or closing auction.
 Orders going into the order book are always matched at the appropriate prices available in the order book, up to the specified limit price.

+## Matching rules

+The matching engine supports the following order queues:

+* Cancel order queue
+* Market order queues
+  * Buy
+  * Sell
+* Limit order queue
+  * Buy
+  * Sell
+* Stop order queue
+  * Buy
+  * Sell

+Orders are processed in the order listed above.
+Cancel orders are processed first, followed by market order, limit orders and stop order.

+* Orders may be partially filled or not filled at all (in the case of a limit order).
+* After cancel orders, market orders are given the highest priority and will execute immediately when an opposite order exists in the market.
+Market orders may be partially filled, at different prices.
+* An attempt is always made to match a buy order first, against existing sell orders.
+* Limit orders are sorted:
+  * Buy orders are sorted in descending order by their bid price and ascending order by time stamp for orders that have the same price.
+Orders with the highest bid (buy) price are kept at the top of the queue and will be executed first.
+For equal priced bids, the order that arrives first is executed first.
+  * Sell orders are sorted in ascending order by their ask price, and like buy orders, by ascending order by time stamp for orders with the same price.
+Orders with the lowest sell (ask) prices will be sold first.
+For orders with the same ask price, the order that arrives first will be sold first.
+* When an order completes, either because it is filled, canceled or expires, a status message is returned to the agent that submitted the order.

 # Services/API

 The Matching Engine must provide access to: